nicholas-tao/nicholas-tao/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Nicholas, a 4th-year Computer Science student at the University of Waterloo.
-I'm a software engineer,  creator, and badminton player.
+I'm Nicholas, a software engineer based in New York City.

-Seeking **2025** new grad roles in software engineering and always interested to hear about any cool projects you're working on!
+I recently (2025) graduated from the University of Waterloo, where I studied Computer Science 💻 🇨🇦

 ### 🛠 Currently...
-- Learning about security and cryptography in [CS 459](https://crysp.uwaterloo.ca/courses/data-sp/F24/syllabus.html)
+- Discovering cool spots in NYC
 - Making memes on [Youtube](https://www.youtube.com/@nicholast/)
-- Getting into volleyball and pickleball (I am addicted)
+- Playing lots of pickleball

 ### 🚢 Previously...